NaturalisSelectio/Supermarket/README.md

 I will add instructions to each file so they would be pretty self explanatory and they are well commented.

 Send me a message if you need help understanding it.

+Feel free to use the files.
+All I ask is that you give me some credit OK? :)

+NaturalisSelectio